Gotzmann's persistence theorem for finite modules: The Quot scheme of points

 \section{The Quot scheme of points}

+We will end by showing an application of these results to Quot schemes of points.
 Let $S$ be a scheme and let $\mathcal{F}$ be a coherent sheaf on $\P^r\to S$.
 The Quot functor $\mathcal{Q}uot^P_{\mathcal{F}/\P^r/S}$ was first introduced by Grothendieck in \cite{MR1611822}.
 It parametrizes quotient sheaves of $\mathcal{F}$ that are flat over the base with Hilbert polynomial $P(t)$ on the fibers.
 A classical result is that this functor is representable by a projective scheme, which we denote by $\operatorname{Quot}^P_{\mathcal{F}/\P^r/S}$.
 This was originally proved using an embedding into a Grassmannian.
 See also \cite{MR0209285} and \cite{MR2222646}.
 The existence of this embedding was only proved abstractly, and there exist no easy description of the defining equations of the embedding in general.

 In the special case with constant Hilbert polynomial $P(t)=n$, we get the \emph{Quot scheme of points}, see, e.g., \cite{MR2346502}.
 In \cite{QuotFitting}, Skjelnes finds the locus that defines the Quot scheme of points as a closed subscheme of a Grassmannian. \begin{theorem}[{\cite[Theorem~4.7]{QuotFitting}}] Let $V$ be a projective and finitely generated module on a noetherian ring $A$.
 Let $\fO^{\oplus p}_{\P(V)}$ denote the free sheaf of rank $p$ on $f\colon\P(V)\to\operatorname{Spec}(A)=S$.
 Fix two integers $n\le d$, and let $g\colon G\to S$ denote the Grassmann scheme parametrizing locally free rank $n$ quotients of $f_\ast\fO(d)^{\oplus p}_{\P(V)}$.
 We let